Pediatric cleaning and diagnosis services in Wheat Ridge

 Most parents expect their child’s dental appointment to be similar to those of their past experiences.
-However, at our office, there are some noticeable differences.
+However, there are some noticeable differences at our Wheat Ridge location.

-First of all, the cleaning is a lot faster.
+First of all, our pediatric teeth cleaning is a lot faster.
 Most children do not have periodontal disease, thus their cleaning comprises of a prophylaxis cleaning.
 However, if after an exam the doctor notices that a deeper cleaning is required, she will provide one.

 This is the type of cleaning that most children will receive.
 We use pumice toothpaste along with our tools to remove plaque from the surfaces of teeth above the gum line.